SFDO-Tooling/CumulusCI/docs/robot.md

 ![image](images/robot_log_screenshot.png)

-Feel free to open `output.xml` or `report.html` if you\'re curious.
-In our experience, `log.html` is the most useful for humans, and it\'s the one we use when reporting test results.
+Feel free to open `output.xml` or `report.html` if you're curious.
+In our experience, `log.html` is the most useful for humans, and it's the one we use when reporting test results.

 Want to learn more?
 The next section goes into more detail about why we